gnituy18/tmplx/README.md

 # tmplx

 tmplx is a compile-time framework using Go for building state-driven web apps.
+It allows you to build UIs with React-like reactivity, purely in Go, without JavaScript.
 Embed Go code in HTML to define states and event handlers.
-Compiles into Go handlers that update state, rerender UI sections, and return HTML snippets.
+Go manages backend logic while HTML defines the UI.
+This creates seamless integration, eliminating the mental context switch between backend and frontend development.
+This embraces hypermedia by letting the server drive UI updates via HTML responses.
+It compiles into Go handlers that update state, rerender UI sections, and return HTML snippets.

 > [!WARNING]
 > The project is in active development, with most of the features incomplete, and bugs or undefined behavior may occur.